To help you plan your visit to our farm, we have compiled this list of frequently asked questions:

 Do you offer hayrides?

-We have hayrides weekends mid-September thru mid-October.
-Admission is $3/person.
+We have hayrides on weekends only, mid-September through mid-October.
+Hayride admission is free on weekends!
 Hayrides are also available for school or camp trips or other groups by appointment.
+Hayrides by appointment are $3/person, and we ask for a group minimum of 15-20 people.

 Do you have a petting zoo?